Recreating an 1864 train – the Oldbury carriage project

-Upon opening in 1864, the Isle of Wight Railway bought coaches from the Oldbury Railway Carriage and Wagon Company for its line from Ryde to Shanklin.
-These were some of the very few carriages built new for the Isle of Wight; second-hand rolling stock from the mainland being the norm.
-Remarkably a number of these carriages survive, and our long-term aim is restore a complete train from this era.
+In 1864, the Isle of Wight Railway bought a number of coaches from the Oldbury Railway Carriage and Wagon Company for the opening of the Ryde to Shanklin line.
+These were in service until the early years of the 20th century.
+Remarkably the bodies of several have survived, and our long-term aim is to restore them to form a complete train.

 Carriage No. 10 is a 3-compartment composite, one of 24 built in 1864 for the Ryde to Shanklin line.
 It has a large central First Class compartment flanked by two Second Class compartments.